quickwritereader/kidsphone/ReadMe.md

 #### Notes
-Currently available on Play Store for download.
+Currently available on Play Store for download by "Bilik Toys".
 For financial reasons it is still paid one.